Bait-led colony reduction

 Overview

 Ant problems may look minor at first, but persistent trails can quickly contaminate pantry areas, customer spaces, medicine storage, and food preparation counters.
-In Sri Lankan homes, sugar ants and larger outdoor species often move indoors during rain, following moisture and food sources into kitchens and bathroom lines.
+Sugar ants and larger outdoor species often move indoors during rain, following moisture and food sources into kitchens and bathroom lines.
 Commercial properties can see fast reinfestation if nesting points outside the building envelope are ignored.

 Our ant control service identifies the species pattern, nesting pressure, and the reason trails keep reforming.
 Rather than relying only on surface spray, we combine bait strategy, exclusion advice, and hygiene adjustments to reduce the underlying pressure.
 This is especially useful in apartment blocks, cafes, food shops, schools, and offices where repeated ant activity can frustrate staff and customers.